1936 Jersey Air Disaster: Investigation

 It was concluded that, following total engine failure, the pilot was able to land safely on the sea and, although everyone onboard had time to put on their lifejacket, the aircraft was overturned and broken up by the sea and everyone drowned.

 Aircraft

 The aircraft involved was a twin-engined Saro Cloud flying boat built in 1932 and registered as G-ABXW.
 It was original operated by British Flying Boats Limited who named it the Cloud of Iona, before it was sold to Guernsey Airways in September 1934.

 Aftermath

 The inter-island seaplane service was suspended and did not operate again after the accident.
 The Cloud of Iona was to have been fitted with wireless equipment the week after the accident.
 In January 1937 the airline was prosecuted, in that they permitted the machine to be used on July 29, 30 and 31 without an approved wireless installation.
 They were fined £300.

-Casualties

-All on board were killed, they included five English holidaymakers and three people from Guernsey as well as the two crew (a pilot and mechanic).